 Jewelry often has margins of 300%.
 That increases for luxury retailers where the customer also pays for the displays, carpeting, fancy wall prints and sales staff.
 "Our pricing model can create problems for the new client as they sometimes begin to wonder how quality can be so inexpensive", admits Canning.

-With the direct-to-consumer business model employed by Canning, a strand which commands $2000+ at a traditional jewelry store, he can sell for around $500.
+With the direct-to-consumer business model employed by Canning, a pearl necklace which commands $2000+ at a traditional jewelry store, he can sell for around $500.
 The gap between Pearls of Joy's price point and traditional jeweler is wide and growing.
 Much to the delight of the over 30,000 customers he's served.

 And people are noticing...